toddcf/code-snippets/css/typography.md

 After that, you use PERCENTAGES for your font sizes.
 (So if you want something to be 40px, you would set it to 200% instead, because 20px default x 200% = 40px.)
 This keeps your page RESPONSIVE for different-size screens, and makes everything relative to your default.

+## Headings

+Each webpage should have only one H1 element, meaning only one main heading.

 ## Line Spacing

 Line spacing is the vertical distance between lines of text.